-He whipped Regina to a faster pace.
-The sun was low; the going cooler.
-He was in a hurry to get to the tavern in town before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
+He was in a hurry to get to the favernier town before night, sleep in a bed if they weren't all packed three or four abreast, otherwise he would join the other patrons and curl on any surface.
 But first he would have one, perhaps two, drafts of ale, its bitter, clear taste critical to eliminating the sweetish rot of sin and ruined tobacco that seemed to coat his tongue.